prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-09-how-to-spot-engineering-debt.md

 - **Delivery risks**
 - **Customer impact**
 - **Business outcomes**
+- **ROI (Return on Investment)**

 Be clear, evidence-driven, and constructive - this gives your voice more weight and opens doors for change.

+**Make ROI part of your case:**
+Leadership is often persuaded by the tangible return on investment for tackling engineering debt.
+Try to quantify how fixing the debt will:

+- Reduce time spent firefighting or fixing bugs (freeing up resources for new features)
+- Lower operational costs (for example, by improving system efficiency or reducing cloud spend)
+- Improve customer satisfaction (leading to higher retention or new business)
+- Enable faster, safer releases (translating to greater business agility and competitiveness)

+The more you can show how tackling debt pays off—whether in dollars saved, time gained, or customer value delivered—the more likely leadership will listen and act.

 ---